keras-team/autokeras/mkdocs/docs/classifier.md

 **searcher_args**: A dictionary containing the parameters for the searcher's __init__ function.

+**augment**: A boolean value indicating whether the data needs augmentation.

 ###__init__
 Initialize the instance.
 The classifier will be loaded from the files in 'path' if parameter 'resume' is True.
 Otherwise it would create a new one.